WilliamTjonndal/IT3212/assignment3/Group 25.md

 <em>Figure 2: Description of data columns</em>
 </p>

-All categorical columns are label encoded, and has a mapping from number to category in the data description, but we found the numbers didn't match what was described in the data source.
-Assuming we were supposed to use the provided dataset over data directly from the source, we couldn't know what each class in the column meant.

-From looking at the data source, we knew the dataset had been  performed rigorous data preprocessing on to handle data from anomalies, unexplainable outliers, and missing values.
+From looking at the data source, we knew the dataset had been undergone rigorous data preprocessing to handle data from anomalies, unexplainable outliers, and missing values.
 Still, we decided to see ourself if there were anomalies or outliers.

 <p align="center">
 <img src="img/data_null.png" width="800"/><br>